shivamnit123/shivamnit123/README.md

--🌱  I’m currently learning  Reactjs and Nodejs
+ -🌱  I’m currently learning  Reactjs and Nodejs.
 - 👯 I’m looking to collaborate in open-source and willing to learn new skills
 - 👀 I’m interested in solving problems, exploring projects and developing software.
 - 🥅 2024 Goals: Learn more about MERN Stack and  Machine Learning.